Frequently Asked Questions About NameChangeLaw.com

 A. We believe that with accurate and complete legal information a person of reasonable intelligence and education can represent themselves in a wide variety of routine and uncontested legal matters.
 This assumption is based on fact.
 In an evaluation study undertaken by the University of Maryland School of Law of a sample drawn from over 10,000 pro se litigants in family matters in Maryland Courts, seventy-four (74%) reported that they were satisfied with the result and would represent themselves again.
 Fifty-four (54%) percent reported that they decided to represent themselves because they thought a lawyer would be too expensive, and an additional eighteen (18%) reported that they represented themselves because they did not think that the problem was sufficiently complicated that a lawyer's services were required.
 These research findings are supported by similar research in other jurisdictions which are collected at the Pro Se Law Center.

-There are situations when you should not represent yourself and you should seek the assistance of counsel.
-These situations include where you have substantial assets; where you and your spouse cannot reach agreement on custody, visitation, or child support issues; and where your spouse is uncooperative or has been abusive.
 On the other hand if your dispute is uncontested, securing a legal result is only a matter of filing the correct legal documents in the correct order.
-If you can follow instructions, you can represent yourself as a pro se litigant -- you don't have to have three years of law school.
+If you can follow instructions, you can represent yourself as a pro se litigant -- you don't need 3 years of law school to do it.

 (Back to Top)